 I won’t give any names away, but the two men who interviewed me were longtime staff with doctorates in their respective fields, which of course made me even more nervous because I was thinking “oh great, I’m just an amateur and I have to impress THESE guys?!”

 First I was given a tour of the famous Zeiss Refracting Telescope – the very same telescope that was installed in 1935 that holds the record for most views by the public.
-It was a cool experience just being inside the dome exclusively with my future supervisor while the public could only look through a window from the outside.
 Once it hit me that if I was hired that I was eventually going to learn how to operate it, it definitely added more excitement!

 I was told prior to arriving that part of the interview was going to be a written test, which could take up an hours worth of the interview.
 But after talking to me, it was already clear to the two interviewers that I possessed enough knowledge, and was told “nah, you don’t need to take the test.”
 “Well that’s a good sign!”
 I thought.